yacko1975/jquery-idleTimeout/README.md

 * If **'Stay Logged In'** button on **warning dialog** is clicked, warning dialogs on all other windows and tabs will be dismissed too.
 * If **'Log Out Now'** button on **warning dialog** is clicked, all other windows and tabs will log out too.
 * Optional script to add to your site's **Logout** button
-* Pings server every 10 minutes (default) to prevent server-side session timeout
+* If enabled, pings server every 10 minutes (default) to prevent server-side session timeout
+* Stops server ping if **warning dialog** appears.
+Restarts server ping if **warning dialog** is dismissed.
 * All displayed text may be modified to your desired language

 ### Dependencies